What Brings a Reform and Orthodox Synagogue Together? Giving Israeli Combat Veterans Some Peace of Mind

 One of the visiting veterans who suffered before going on the trip described his PTSD as experiencing a life-threatening car accident every single day for a year.
-A local veteran has been unable to drive on Palmetto Park Road under the Turnpike overpass because it reminds him of an overpass in Iraq in which he engaged in a fierce battle.
+A local veteran has been unable to drive on Palmetto Park Road over the Turnpike overpass because it reminds him of an overpass in Iraq in which he engaged in a fierce battle.

 Each Shabbos, we say a Mi SheBeirach in Shul for the members of the US military and for members of the IDF.
 Some people use this opportunity to step out of shul, others’ minds are wandering, and still others engage in conversation.
 It seems evident that given all the soldiers do for us, we should all use those moments each week to remember that we and our children have not been drafted nor did we or they raise our hands to volunteer and enlist.
-Both in America and in Israel, our lives have been protected and defended by those who have and the least we can do is pray on their behalf with our full attention and concentration.
+Both in America and in Israel, our lives have been protected and defended by those who have volunteered and the least we can do is pray on their behalf with our full attention and concentration.

 The Peace of Mind project is particularly meaningful for two reasons.
 First, it enables us to do our very small part to fulfill the slogan of the Friends of the IDF – “Their job is to look after Israel.
 Ours is to look after them.”